UMD: A Globally Connected University

 UMD will require the IES School of Record transcript from the University of Rochester in order to apply your study abroad credits to your UMD degree.
 The fee for the University of Rochester school of record transcript is $375 and paid to IES directly.
 This should be sent to UMD Education Abroad at the end of your semester abroad.
 IES will provide instructions and deadlines for submitting your School of Record Request.

 Costs & Billing for an IES program

 The affiliate program costs apply to this program.
 All fees are billed to your UMD student account unless otherwise noted.
-UMD students studying on IES semester programs will get a $2,000 discount off of the published IES program fee through the Public University Grant.
+UMD students studying on IES fall or spring programs will get a $2,000 discount off of the published IES program fee through the Public University Grant.